 10.31.3.5 Hyper block mode

 The configuration for the hyper block structure may be repeatedly transmitted in every RCM by the controller.
 The Hyp er Block Structure IE (HBS IE), as defined in 10.31.9.12, may be used to signal the durations of each of the ranging blocks in the hyper block.
 The RCM with HBS IE may be transmitted in the first slot in every hyper block.
 The HBS IE specifies the index of the corresponding ranging block and includes a list of the durations of all the ranging blocks within the hyper block.
 Optionally, round duration and slot duration may also be specified in the HBS IE. On reception of an HBS IE with the RCM, a controlee may assume that hyper block structure is followed.
 Each block structure may be setup by specifying the Ranging Block Duration field, the Ranging Round Duration field, and the Ranging Slot Duration field in the HBS IE and/or the ARC IE within the RCM.
+If the HBS IE and the ARC IE are both present in the same RCM, the ranging parameters are jointly configured by the HBS IE and the ARC IE, The common parameter can exist both in ARC IE or HBS IE. In that case the corresponding overlapping parameter values should be the same so to make devices avoid confusion.
 The hyper block structure is determined by the next higher layer.

 Comment Indices in 15-24-0010-01-04ab-consolidated-comments-draft-c: